PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 Loss of small-scale detail when doing shadow mapping is a typical problem, especially with lights that aim to cover a large portion of the scene (like directional lights).
-As we've seen, screen space shadows can help a lot but before we explore them in further detail, let's see what happens in most of the games we enjoy:
+As we've seen, screen space shadows can help a lot but before we explore them in further detail, let's see how most of the games we enjoy handle small-scale shadow quality:

 - The player is allowed to keep increasing the shadow resolution.
 It's costly approach but it works and it happens to be the most common.
 - The player sees lights with very high shadow resolution, during key moments like character close-ups.
 This approach doesn't